-Groupon Inc. (GRPN) Chairman Eric Lefkofsky plans to devote more attention to Lightbank LLC, the venture capital firm he founded, while management at the online coupon company handles more of the tasks he initially oversaw there.
+Groupon Inc. (GRPN:US) Chairman Eric Lefkofsky plans to devote more attention to Lightbank LLC, the venture capital firm he founded, while management at the online coupon company handles more of the tasks he initially oversaw there.

 Lefkofsky, who is also Groupon’s co-founder and first investor, assisted Chief Executive Officer Andrew Mason with early support in the areas of finance, operations and legal, he said in a blog post today.